Anne Dawson (secret agent): Later life

 Life as a housewife was not what she most relished.
 Although she loved cooking, the remainder of household tasks was left to others, so that she could engage in her passions.
 She was an amateur painter and loved sketching, although writing was her real forte.
 Before the war she published two children's books and one major historical novel, Cardinal, Chancellor and King, in Dutch.
 Shortly before that, she had managed to nudge Xavier towards completion of his doctoral thesis, which she translated into English.

 After the publication of her second historical novel, Mary d’Arcy, in 1948, she no longer wrote books.
 For a long time she threw her energy into translating a major academic work - requiring familiarity with classic mythology, folklore and history - into English.
 She found time to study Hebrew and Italian, and read Roman writers in the original.
 She had long before that taken up secondary teaching again and did so until her retirement age.

 Anne later did voluntary work translating the publications of a religious charity operating in Communist Eastern Europe, and frequently coached individual tertiary students in literature and Middle English.
-Indefatigable and fiercely proud, with her full mental capacities and never accepting her advancing age, she died on 9 October 1989, three weeks short of her 93rd birthday.
+She died on 9 October 1989, three weeks short of her 93rd birthday.